 - If you have a HP PSC 2200 or an Officejet 6100 that interrupts calls or will not receive faxes, download and install the HP Firmware update for these products.

-- Save these instructions to your computer, and then go to the Support & Drivers page.
+- Save these instructions to your computer, and then go to the HP Customer Support page.